Audience: ClassLink Administrator

 Events & Actions are actions that are taken when an event occurs.
 In other words, a specific action is taken when a user triggers a condition based on its properties.
 You can also select users with other conditions not based on user properties.
 These include: User is Enabled, User is Disabled, User is Added, From Source, or For All Users.
-Note: For these conditions, the preview's user counts represent the maximum number of eligible users.

 - Move to OU: a user is moved to the specified organizational unit, formatted specifically for the destination type